isaacsteiner03/golf-ball-tracking-yolo/README.md

 ## Project Structure

-The Project is structured under the two main folders that contain the code from the official yolo repositories.
+Final Project Paper can be found in the root folder of this repository, ProjectFinalReport.pdf The Project is structured under the two main folders that contain the code from the official yolo repositories.
 /yolov7/
 /yolov9/yolov9-main/